shivamjaiswal7857/Code_Alpha_To-Do-List/README.md

 ## 💡 Ussage

-- Type your task in the input box
+- Type your task in the input box.

-- Click Add to save the task
+- Click Add to save the task.

-- Check it off when done ✅
+- Check it off when done ✅.

 ## 🤝 Contributing